ddella/PHP8-Nginx/README.md

 cd PHP8-Nginx-main
 ```

-# Alpine Mini Root FileSystem
+# Download Alpine Mini Root FileSystem
 Download Alpine mini root filesystem and place it in the same directory as the `Dockerfile`.
+Don't download the full `iso`, for container image you just need the mini root filesystem:
 ```sh
 # Get the Alpine Mini Root FileSystem (~3.3MB).
 curl -O https://dl-cdn.alpinelinux.org/alpine/v3.18/releases/x86_64/alpine-minirootfs-3.18.2-x86_64.tar.gz
 ```

-# Build the Docker image from scratch
+# Build the Docker image
 This command builds the Docker image.
 Don't forget the trailing period `.` at the end of the command:
 ```sh
 docker build -t php82_nginx125:3.18.2 .
 ```

-Check the image, with a filter:
+Check that the image is on your local repository:
 ```sh
 docker images php82_nginx125:3.18.2
 ```

 >**Note:** If you don't want to filter use the command: `docker image ls` (no `s` in image)

 The size of the Docker image is ~38 Mb.
-If you install `tshark`, the size will explode to ~138 Mb 😉
+If you installed `tshark`, the size will explode to ~138 Mb 😉

 # Run the container
 This will run the container: